krik-chry/star-wars-assignment-client/README.md

-# STAR WARS Height-o-Meter Backend
+# STAR WARS Height-o-Meter Frontend

 ### This is the frontend for STAR WARS characters height comparison website.